How does it work?

 - The abundance of beta carotene imparts a red-orange nuance to the Bulgarian rosehip oil.

-- A 100% pure, natural and unrefined product which contains only natural organic ingredients.
+- A 100% pure, natural, and unrefined product that contains only natural organic ingredients.

 - The entire production process is aimed at maximum preservation of the valuable biochemical composition of the natural rosehip oil.